 MONARCHY: Discovering Canada’s Monarchy is the combined information service of the Institute’s several divisions and provides facts on the history, heritage, operation and philosophy of the Canadian Crown.
 It is an invaluable resource for students and adults alike.
 Our staff will frequently be adding new information to this section, so visit it regularly to learn more about the Canadian Monarchy.

-MUSEUM & GALLERIES: The Canadian Royal Heritage Museum is located at the Canadian Royal Heritage Centre, Unit 26 – 1 Steelcase Road West in Markham, Ontario.
-The only public museum about the Crown in Canada, it presents historical artefacts, pictures and commemorative items in permanent displays and changing exhibits.
-The Institute’s museum division also maintains permanent and temporary Canadian Royal Heritage Galleries and Displays in various locations across Canada.
+MUSEUM & GALLERIES: The Canadian Royal Heritage Museum presents historical artefacts, pictures and commemorative items in permanent displays and changing exhibits in various locations across Canada.

-ARCHIVES & LIBRARY: The Institute maintains two resource facilities.
+ARCHIVES & LIBRARY: The Institute maintains two resource collections.
 The King Louis XIV Canadian Royal Heritage Archives comprise a unique collection of newspaper clippings; scrapbooks; photographs, prints and posters; historical artefacts; films, videos and slides; and exhibits.
-It is also located at the Canadian Royal Heritage Centre, Unit 26 – 1 Steelcase Road West in Markham, Ontario.
-The King George III Canadian Royal Heritage Library is a unique reference facility in Canada.
+The King George III Canadian Royal Heritage Library is a unique reference collection in Canada.
 It includes books and publications across many disciplines, on the Canadian Crown and international monarchies.
-Its main branch is located at the Canadian Royal Heritage Centre, Unit 26 – 1 Steelcase Road West in Markham, Ontario and a secondary branch is in Belleville, Ontario.
 On The Library Shelf is a series of essays using material from the King George III Canadian Royal Heritage Library to expound royal topics of interest, so indicating to readers the richness of the collection.
 Canadian Books On The Crown lists a selection of books written by Canadians.

 EDUCATION & HISTORY: The Canadian Royal Heritage Institute’s Education division awards The Eugene Forsey Prize for essays on the Canadian Crown by high school, college or university students.
 It also provides educational information and assistance to students.
 The Institute’s History, Research & Publications division compiles information on royal heritage sites and artefacts in Canada, and conducts research into the history of the Canadian Crown, answers enquiries and prepares publications.
 The Institute also organises and participates in a variety of Community Presentations on the Crown, in addition to regular lectures, and works with like-minded associations in the heritage field.
 Shakespeare On The Platform is a competition for high school students conducted by the Toronto-Hamilton Branch of the English Speaking Union, an affiliate of the Trust.